PavelPleshko/ngx-banner-carousel-moby/README.md

   }
 };
 ```
-If config is not provided component will use default values:

 | Prop | Type | Default | Description |
 | --- | --- | --- | --- |
 | `autoplay` | boolean | `true` | Whether or not automatically change slides |